Health Behaviors Research

 Kenneth M. Mukamal

 , MD, MPH has primary research interests in investigating the role of dietary and lifestyle factors - particularly alcohol consumption - on the incidence and prognosis of cardiovascular and neurovascular disease and its risk factors.
-He is the PI of two NIH R01 grants, focusing on novel biological pathways that lead to the development of peripheral arterial disease, diabetes, and cardiovascular disease.
 As a general internist and clinical investigator, his research has utilized hospital-based clinical data, ongoing epidemiological studies, and interventional studies.
-The outcomes of this research have been broad-based and include diverse health effects of alcohol from novel cardiovascular risk factors and subclinical vascular disease to falls and suicide.
+The outcomes of this research have been broad-based and include diverse health effects of nutritional and behavioral factors from novel cardiovascular risk factors and subclinical vascular disease to falls and suicide.

 Christina C. Wee